 We’re over the moon excited that our Dorktales Storytime audio tales are on the award-winning Tales2Go audio service.
-Written by Karen Simpson Gardiner and narrated by Jonathan Murphy, they are a part of the extraordinary library of audio stories for children from pre-school through 8th grade.
+They are a part of the extraordinary library of audio stories for children from pre-school through 8th grade.
 Thousands of titles are available both online and offline on computers, laptops and mobile devices.

 The company received $750 million in funding from NewSchools Venture Fund and Maryland Venture Fund because they are poised to meet the demanding needs of the Common Core requirements, especially in specific listening requirements by grade, as part of a dedicated strand on speaking and listening skills.
 Research shows that there is a link between listening, vocabulary and proficient reading.
 Tales2Go audio stories (including Dorktales) can help children with their comprehension, fluency, phonics and vocabulary.

 For families, the first 30 days are free and then the service costs $10 a month to use from five devices (smartphones, tablets, laptop or desktop computers included).
 What a great form of entertainment with educational benefits (and peace and quiet) for a road trip, while en route to and from school and activities, or at bedtime!

 Even though I am just trying you guys out so far I have already had a victory.
 Every morning my 7yr old usually gets up and starts playing games or watching useless videos on his iPad before going off to camp.
 Yesterday we loaded Tales2Go and he really liked it.
 This morning when I went in to say goodbye before leaving for work…..I said what are you doing he showed me……listening to books from Tales2Go.
 I am one happy Mom!